maths/moodle-qtype_stack/doc/en/Authoring/GeoGebra.md

 For example, you cannot randomly generate the initial position of a point \(A\) with the "set" instruction, and also link this GeoGebra object to the input `input:A` with a "watch" instruction.
 In this situation you will need to have _dependent_ objects (probably hidden) in GeoGebra which match to inputs.
 (This is hard-wired into the design of STACK and cannot be changed, sorry.)

-## Before we start: Check Editor preferences

-Note, we strongly recommend you do not use an HTML-aware editor when using GeoGebra questions.
-Instead turn off the editor within Moodle and edit the raw HTML.

-    Site administration > Plugins > Text editors > Manage editors

-Individual users can also set their editor preferences:

-    User Dashboard > Preferences > Editor preferences > Manage editors

 ## Adding a geogebra question block using the material_id